UC Davis public health researchers are conducting a comprehensive assessment of the health effects of the Northern California fires in October 2017.

-They are asking one person per household in Napa, Sonoma and other counties affected by the fires to answer an online questionnaire — called the UC Davis Northern California Fire and Health Impacts Survey — about their daily lives, property and health before the fires occurred and immediately afterward, along with their current situations.
-The survey includes questions about respondents and their family members, experiences and needs, and it should take only about 20 to 30 minutes to complete.
-All responses are confidential.
+They are asking one person per household in Napa, Sonoma and all other counties affected by the fires to answer an online questionnaire — called the UC Davis Northern California Fire and Health Impacts Survey — about their daily lives, property and health before the fires occurred and immediately afterward, along with their current situations.

-The survey represents the initial phase of a major research project led by Irva Hertz-Picciotto, professor of public health sciences and director of the UC Davis Environmental Health Sciences Center.
+The survey is part of a major post-fire assessment project led by Irva Hertz-Picciotto, professor of public health sciences and director of the UC Davis Environmental Health Sciences Center.

-Established in 2015 with funding from the National Institutes of Health, the UC Davis Environmental Health Sciences Center links UC Davis experts in four schools — medicine, veterinary medicine, engineering, and agricultural and environmental sciences — for studies on the effects of environmental chemicals and pollutants on disease and disability.
+Established in 2015, the UC Davis Environmental Health Sciences Center links experts in multiple schools — including medicine, veterinary medicine, engineering, biological sciences, letters and science, and agricultural and environmental sciences — for studies on the effects of environmental chemicals, pollutants, events and disasters on disease and disability.
 The ultimate goal is to foster new approaches and policies that protect communities from harmful exposures.
 More information is available on the center’s website.